 SATA AWARDED APCER CERTIFICATION

 The Quality Management System of SATA Gestão de Aeródromos (Aerodrome Management) was awarded the ISO (International Organization for Standardization).
-For SATA, obtaining this certification represents a tool which aims at the continuation of a service for all customers based on efficiency, quality and excellence.
+For SATA, obtaining this certification represents a tool which aims for a service based on efficiency, quality, and excellence.

 2014